-“I started Deptford Does Art when I was a manager of the Duke Pub on Creek Road,” said Zuzana, a Deptford resident who moved to the UK from her home in Slovakia in 2005.
+“I started Deptford Does Art when I was a manager of the Duke Pub on Creek Road,” said Zuzana, a Deptford resident since 2012.
 “My husband is an artist, I studied art – have an artistic background.
 I know a lot of creative people from the area so I thought, ‘Why don’t I help these people and put works on walls and then create some sort of a community of artists where they can meet one another.”
 She continues: “The whole idea was to bring people together and to not judge, so giving a space and a platform with advice and guidance for anyone who creates art.”

-For Zuzana and Dan, who met in New Cross four years ago, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.
+For Zuzana and Dan, who met in New Cross some years back, this encapsulated the purpose of Deptford Does Art; harnessing the tight-knit community and showcasing the best of it.

 “The project that Zuzana started really took off in quite a big way in the numbers of venues being interested and the number of artists who wanted to be involved,” said Dan.
 “So it was definitely something that had grown and it was just a natural progression that it would go somewhere because it had momentum.
 Exactly where, we never knew and it was a combination of a few things coming together that created this space in the end.
 We weren’t really setting out as a couple to start a business.”